HarbourHeading/KVM-GPU-Passthrough/README.md

 The above configuration specifies 8 cores.
 Change it as needed.

-**Q: How do I fix error: `error: Requested operation is not valid: PCI device 0000:01:00.0 is in use by driver QEMU, domain <guestname>`?**<br>
+#### How do I fix error: `error: Requested operation is not valid: PCI device 0000:01:00.0 is in use by driver QEMU, domain <guestname>`
-A: Another KVM is using the GPU already. verify currently running KVMs with `virsh list --all`.
+Another KVM is using the GPU already. verify currently running KVMs with `virsh list --all`.
 To shutdown a KVM, use `virsh destroy <guestname>` and to remove it entirely use `virsh undefine <guestname>`.

-**Q: Why is the screen completely black when connecting with *x* remote viewer but not with *x* remote desktop, or vice versa?**<br>
+#### Why is the screen completely black when connecting with *x* remote viewer but not with *x* remote desktop, or vice versa
-A: Remote viewers (like spice viewer) may not recognise the virtual display, and therefore display a black screen instead.
+Remote viewers (like spice viewer) may not recognise the virtual display, and therefore display a black screen instead.
 To circumvent this, when connecting to the kvm and seeing the black screen, switch to the project windows menu `Windows key + P` and use arrow key down and press enter until the display appears.
 On parsec for example, you may want to switch projection type to *second screen only* (see why on question below) even if *PC screen only* is required for spice viewer to display the screen, as spice may not recognise the virtual display driver.

 **NOTE:** In windows 10, you can do this from the login screen.
 However - for completely unfathomable reasons - **changing projection is blocked from the login screen in windows 11**.
 Therefore, you need to press Enter, type your password and then assume you've logged in and press `Windows key + P` a bunch, or through exact arrow + enter key presses.

-**Q: Even with the virtual display installed, the remote desktop refresh rate only appears to be 1 hz?**"<br>
+#### Even with the virtual display installed, the remote desktop refresh rate only appears to be 1 hz
-A: You may not have set the projection `Windows key + P` to *second screen only*, making the remote desktop use the basic display instead (default software display).
+You may not have set the projection `Windows key + P` to *second screen only*, making the remote desktop use the basic display instead (default software display).
 In parsec, even if you have specified another encoding type (e.g. hardware encoding), you get a warning of "host is using software encoding" when the basic display is used.

-**Q: On the guest VM it shows I have available disk space, but it goes into pause state and shows full disk usage on the host?**<br>
+#### On the guest VM it shows I have available disk space, but it goes into pause state and shows full disk usage on the host
-A: When files are written to and then deleted in the virtual disk, the space does not update on the host.
+When files are written to and then deleted in the virtual disk, the space does not update on the host.
 You may need to use the command `virt-sparsify --in-place Windows10.qcow2`.
 Read more about it [here](https://balau82.wordpress.com/2011/05/08/qemu-raw-images-real-size/).

-**Q: VM runs super slow and shows high CPU usage (~70%) as if it only had 1 core?**<br>
+#### VM runs super slow and shows high CPU usage (~70%) as if it only had 1 core
-A: I found when I turned on **Core isolation -> memory integrity**, the windows 11 VM ran incredibly slow - as if it only had a single core.
+I found when I turned on **Core isolation -> memory integrity**, the windows 11 VM ran incredibly slow - as if it only had a single core.
 Turning it off made it go from ~70% average CPU usage to ~2% average CPU usage while idle.
 A [VMWare article on windows VM performance](https://www.switchfirewall.com/2025/03/vmware-performance-issues-on-windows11.html) mentions this as a valid solution and seems to be a common issue across windows virtualisation.

 ## Additional resources